 I've been interested in food and cooking since I was a teen.
 I started out by teaching myself to cook Chinese food using cooking shows and cookbooks (Wok with Yan out of Vancouver...
 Steven Yan, not Martin Yan).

 My culinary interest/involvement ebbed and flowed over the years.
 What really kicked it into gear was working at Google, surrounded by incredible chefs and passionate foodies.
 That and having to fill out a kitchen more or less from scratch.
 More than anyone, kudos have to go to chefs Brian Mattingly, Jean Claude Balek, Justin Lucke and their crews.

 My latest obsession is baking.
 I've always tended to stovetop cooking in various forms.
 I like tasting & fiddling as I go.
 Baking is chemistry: mix it up, apply heat, and hope for the best.
 Since becoming a rabid fan of The Great British Bake-off which is also shown on PBS as The Great British Baking Show.
 To guide me, I am working my way through Cookie Love by Mindy Segal of Chicago's Hot Chocolate.
-Yes I'm diabetic so I try not to eat many cookies, but my Pathfinder group and the folks at work have enjoyed the results of my adventure.
+Yes I'm diabetic so I try not to eat many cookies, but it's not too difficult to find people that will help eat them.

 Baking bread is my latest kitchen pursuit.
 I've been working on formulas from Peter Reinhart's books.
 I have a part whole wheat sandwich loaf and a pugliese that consistently turn out well.